yinaaach/story/README.md

 **III.
 Clinical Anomalies & Collective Apathy**

    The grandfather occasionally reports somatic discomfort and acid reflux.
-Tophi are prominently visible on his limb joints, and he has recently presented with a primary complaint of severe dysphagia.
+Tophi are prominently visible on his limb joints, and he has recently presented with a primary complaint of dysphagia.
 Compounding our situation, the other child residing with us has begun demonstrating an inability to focus their right eye.
 As a registered nurse, my professional training allows me to recognize exactly where the pathology lies at a single glance.
 Observation of the cohabitants' dietary habits reveals a daily intake consisting strictly of sweets, alcohol, spicy foods, scalding water, pickled items, and hyper-sodium provisions.
 But what can be done?
 These traditional lifestyle patterns are too deeply entrenched to alter.
 Moreover, because they lack any medical background, they suffer from **profound anosognosia**—utterly blind to their own morbid decay.

    I tried to communicate, only to find that it was entirely futile.
 The child's father snapped at me, "Everyone eats like this, and everyone is perfectly fine.
 What is wrong with you?
 Are you out of your mind?"
 When I turned to the grandmother, she fired back in anger, "You say we can't eat this, we can't eat that—then what on earth are we supposed to eat?!"
 Finally, I spoke to the grandfather, who simply pulled traditional family rank on me, "Just listen to your grandmother.
 You are the junior here; why do you have so many opinions?
 Are you having a mental breakdown?"
 This collective apathy and incomprehension has even begun to metastasize outward, spreading to the police, social workers, and the courts.